sodelalbert/hdiutil-for-MX-Keys/README.md

 Purpose is remap right CMD with right OPT to align Windows and Mac key bindings for polish characters.
 You can modify it as you like though :)

+This is extreemly usefull when Logitech Flow is enabled.
+See https://github.com/pqrs-org/Karabiner-Elements/issues/3107

 ## Explanation